Node-Red provides both an MQTT subscribe (input) and publish (output) node.

 The idea of the last will message is to notify a subscriber that the publisher is unavailable due to network outage.

-It Is sent to subscribers if the publisher disconnects abnormally.
+It Is sent to all subscribers if the publishing client disconnects abnormally.

 If the publisher disconnects normally the last Will Message is not sent.